nathanjzhao/nathanjzhao.github.io/_posts/2024-08-03-consistency-modeling-part1.markdown

 Thus, we can now train a model that learns this path.
 First, we can generate noise and define the path we want it to take.
 Over many timestamps, we want it to reach a goal image from our dataset.
 So we train our model to learn its own vector field to turn noise into these goal images over these timestamps, minimizing the difference between predicted vector field and our pre-defined vector field.

 Now, we have flow matching!
 But spoilers: we still have to iterate our model many times in order to generate an image --- too long for practical applications in speech (and too resource-intensive for large tasks like MRI image denoising).
-We trained using too many timestamps!
+We trained using too many timestamps --- even though we have a straight line path, the model makes minor progress per timestep!
 How can we train a model that requires less iterations as promised?

 ## A sneak peak: